-Vehicles, plant and equipment are valued at depreciated historic cost, as a proxy for current value, on the basis that these are low value assets and/or have short lives.
+Vehicles, plant and equipment are valued at depreciated historic cost, as a proxy for current value on the basis that these are low value assets and/or have short lives.
+There is one exception which is the plant and equipment of the two Waste Disposal Assets in which the Authority has a share of the interest.
+These assets are subject to valuation as outlined in the valuation information provided below.